Australian Quarantine and Inspection Service.

 A phrase referring to the side of a ship.
 Goods to be delivered alongside are to be placed on the dock or lighter within reach of the transport ship's tackle so that they can be loaded aboard the ship.
 Goods are delivered to the port of embarkation, but without loading fees.

-A BACC (Biosecurity Authority Clearance Certificate) is a certificate issued by MAF (Ministry of Agriculture & Forestry) stating whether freight is MAF released or if it requires MAF inspection or other action to be taken before final release is given.
+A BACC (Biosecurity Authority Clearance Certificate) is a certificate issued by MPI (Ministry for Primary Industries) stating whether freight is MPI released or if it requires MPI inspection or other action to be taken before final release is given.

 BAF (Bunker Adjustment Factor)